Frequently asked questions

 We value the knowledge and professionalism of our workforce within mainstream and specialist settings and their commitment to ensuring students with disability receive a high-quality education.

-New resources are in addition to existing resources, including:
+These bespoke resources are in addition to existing resources, including:

 - Professional Learning on supporting students with disability